To get started, let’s sign in to Sumo and take a look at some of the data that’s available to you.

 The top area shows a histogram of results, but that’s not what we’re interested in at the moment.
 Instead, take a look at the text results below the histogram.
 There’s a list of all the available source categories, with a count of the messages for each that have been ingested by Sumo during the past 15 minutes (the default 15-minute interval has been pre-selected in the upper right corner).

 Suppose you’re interested in log messages for Apache Access, which is listed as a source category.
-You could start creating queries now to find the messages you’re interested, but that might not be necessary.
+You can now start creating queries to find the messages you’re interested in, but that might not be necessary.

 Let's explore both options.